Last Updated: May 26, 2026

 10. Children’s Privacy

 The App is not intended for users under the age of 18.
-We do not knowingly collect personal data from children under 18.
-If we become aware that we have collected personal data from a child under 18, we will take steps to delete that information promptly.
+We do not knowingly collect personal data from children under 18 or permit users under 18 to create accounts.
+If we become aware that we have collected personal data from a child under 18, we will take steps to remove or delete that information promptly and may suspend or terminate the related account.

 10A.
 Safety